ohmcoe/lab-docker-script/README.md

 ```

 ## Note: Use for external university network
-Delete or docker-compose.yml and rename docker-compose-external.yml to docker-compose.yml
+Delete docker-compose.yml and rename docker-compose-external.yml to docker-compose.yml